 Still here?
 Episode 10 spoilers coming!

-Season 2’s finale, epically titled “No Mercy” focuses on the first day of school, with both Cobra Kai and Miyagi-Do returning to class and trying to get over what happened during the summer.
-But, because of a shared drunken kiss between Miguel and Sam, Tory decides to start a brawl that goes from one-on-one to a massive brawl between the members of both schools.
+Season 2’s finale, epically titled “No Mercy” focuses on the first day of school, with both Cobra Kai and Miyagi-Do returning to class and trying to get over what happened the summer.
+But, because of a shared drunken kiss between Miguel and Sam, Tory decides to start a brawl that goes from one-on-one to a massive brawl between both schools’ members.
 This fight was highly teased in the trailer for Season 2, and I’m happy to say that it lives up to the hype in many ways.
 I will say that I think the Miyagi-Do students won a few too many fights, but that’s just my take.

-The big shocker though was the fight between Miguel and Robbie.
-It started out as a case of bad timing and perception, and then evolved into a personal war between two guys in love with the same girl.
+The big shocker, though, was the fight between Miguel and Robbie.
+It started as a case of bad timing and perception and then evolved into a personal war between two guys in love with the same girl.
 And just when you thought that things were going to end peacefully…Robbie kicks Miguel off a staircase!
 Paralyzing him probably and sending everyone into shock, and then some.

 By the end of the episode, Sam is hurt via Tory, Robbie runs away, Daniel is destroyed at what happened and forced to stop Miyagi-Do at the behest of his wife, and Johnny not only losses Cobra Kai and his students to Kreese, but he has to live with the fact that Miguel technically got hurt because of him.
 As the ending scene grimly shows, Johnny is at rock bottom again, and he knows it, and he’s done with everything.

 Leaving me (and others) DESPERATE to know what happens next.

 All that being said, don’t read this Cobra Kai Season 2 Review and think that the season is perfect.
 Rarely does that ever happen.